thatchej/R-ClassicBooks/docs/tasks.md

 Use the appropriate function from the `dplyr` package to join the `titles` and `stats` data frames into one data frame. *Note: Each data set has the same number of records.
 They also have an identical set of `id`s.*

-Save the merged data frame as `books`.
+Save the merged data frame in a variable named `books`.

 [[ IMAGE ]]

 ## 1.6 - Find Dickens' Works

 For our plot we are only concerned about Charles Dickens' works.
 In `time.R`, using functions from the `dplyr` package create a data frame that only contains books written by Dickens.
-Call the new data frame `dickens`.
+Name the new data frame `dickens`.

 *Note: If you use `str_detect()` from the `stringr` package you will need to require it first in `data.R`.*